Genoa CFC

-Established in 1893, Genoa is Italy's oldest football team, and the oldest Italian football team still active with over 125 years of history.
-During their long history, Genoa have won the Italian Championship 9 times.
-Genoa's first title came at the inaugural championship in 1898 and their most recent was in 1923–24.
-They have also won the Coppa Italia once.
-Historically, Genoa are the fourth most successful Italian club in terms of championships won.
-Genoa CFC have played their home games Stadio Luigi Ferraris since 1911.
+Established in 1893, Genoa is Italy's oldest existing football team.
+The club has won the Italian Championship nine times, with their first being Italy's inaugural national championship in 1898, and their most recent coming after the 1923–24 season.
+They have also won one Coppa Italia title.
+Overall, Genoa are the fourth most successful Italian club in terms of championships won.
+Il Grifone have played their home games at the Stadio Luigi Ferraris since 1911, sharing with local rivals Sampdoria.
+The fixture between the two teams, known as the Derby della Lanterna, was first played in 1946.

-In 2011 Genoa was included in the "International Bureau of Cultural Capitals" (a sort of historical sporting heritage of humanity, in line with that of UNESCO) at the request of President Xavier Tudela.
-In 2013 was also admitted to the "Club of Pioneers", an association that brings together the oldest football clubs in the world which already included Sheffield F.C. and Recreativo de Huelva.
+In 2011, Genoa was included in the "International Bureau of Cultural Capitals" (a sort of historical sporting heritage of humanity, in line with that of UNESCO) at the request of President Xavier Tudela.
+The club was admitted to the "Club of Pioneers", an association comprising the world's oldest football clubs, in 2013; other members include Sheffield F.C. and Recreativo de Huelva.

 History

 The club was founded on 7 September 1893 as Genoa Cricket & Athletic Club.
 In its earliest years, it principally competed in athletics and cricket.
 Association football was only a secondary concern.
 Since the club was set up to represent England abroad, the original shirts worn by the organisation were white, the same colour as the England national team shirt.
 At first Italians were not permitted to join as it was a British sporting club abroad.
 Genoa's activities took place in the north-west of the city in the Campasso area, at the Piazza d'Armi.
 The men who initially handled the management of the club were;

-On 10 April 1897 the footballing section of the club, already existing from 1893, became predominant thanks to James Richardson Spensley.
-It was among the oldest in Italian football at the time, the only other founded clubs were four in Turin.
+On 10 April 1897, the footballing section of the club, already in existence since 1893, became predominant thanks to James Richardson Spensley.
+It was among the oldest in Italian football at the time, only four other clubs (all in Turin.) had been founded.
 Italians were allowed to join and found a new ground in the form of Ponte Carrega.

 The first friendly match took place at home, against a mixed team of Internazionale Torino and F.B.C.
 Torinese; Genoa lost 1–0.
 Not long after, Genoa recorded its first victory away against UPS Alessandria winning 2–0.
 Friendly games also took place against various British sailors such as those from HMS Revenge.